eddardd/WBTransport/README.md

 # News

+* 12/06/2021: CVPR publication is available at the CVF repository.
 * 27/05/2021: GPU implementation for the Wasserstein Barycenter Transport/Sinkhorn algorithm is now available using torch.
 This implementation is preferred as it speeds up computation.
 * 13/05/2021: ICASSP publication is on IEEE Explore.
 Access is free for a month.